Weak convergence of the empirical measure for the Keller-Segel model in both subcritical and critical cases

 \subsection{Weak solutions}

-In this paper, we will deal with a very weak type of solutions that we define here, see e.g. Blanchet-Dolbeault-Perthame \cite{bdp}. \begin{defi} We say that $f\in C([0,\infty),\cP(\rr^2))$ is a weak solution of \eqref{EDP}-\eqref{EDP2} with initial condition $f_0\in \cP(\rr^2)$ if for all $\varphi \in C^2_b(\rr^2)$,
+In this paper, we will deal with a very weak type of solution that we define here, see e.g. the paper of Blanchet-Dolbeault-Perthame \cite{bdp}. \begin{defi} We say that $f\in C([0,\infty),\cP(\rr^2))$ is a weak solution of \eqref{EDP}-\eqref{EDP2} with initial condition $f_0\in \cP(\rr^2)$ if for all $\varphi \in C^2_b(\rr^2)$,